vuongvu01/armor-forked/web/packages/react/README.md

     yarn;
     yarn run install-peers;
     ```
-3. Run `Storybook` and start developing!
+3. We utilise `Storybook` as a primary tool for development.
+To launch `Storybook`, type
     ```sh
     yarn run dev
     ```

 ### Local usage

-It is not possible to bump a new version to `npm` out every time you change the library locally.
-Nevertheless, there is a way to develop simultaneously both the library and the application that consumes it locally.
+You may want to try out the latest changes you made in some locally installed React application without bumping out anything to NPM.
-You have two options to do so.
+You have two options here.

 #### Option 1: yarn link

+0. Make sure that no peer dependencies installed by typing
+    ~~~sh
+    cd web/packages/react;
+    yarn;
+    ~~~
 1. Link the package to `yarn`:
     ~~~sh
-    cd web/packages/react;
     yarn link;
     ~~~
 2. Link the package to the application: